 After the 18th Amendment took effect on midnight, Jan.
 17, 1920, more than 150 speakeasies sprung up around town “to slake the thirst of those inclined to imbibe in the cup that cheers,” according to published newspaper accounts.
-In addition, more than 100 “bawdyhouses,” aka brothels, thrived in the alleyways behind the Bittenbender Building, just along Raymond Court and Center Street
+In addition, more than 100 “bawdyhouses,” aka brothels, thrived in the alleyways behind the Bittenbender Building, just along Raymond Court and Center Street in downtown Scranton, Pennsylvania,

 Despite fierce competition from an assemblage of madams, including Mae Davis, June Dareing and Bobbi Rhodes, Jenny Duffy’s place served as the ritziest, most glamorous locale.
 Powerful politicians and prominent judges.
 Celebrated jazz musicians and famous movie stars.
 Wealthy industrialists and prosperous bankers.
 They all congregated at Madame Jenny’s to swig bathtub gin with the city’s leggy and legendary working girls.

 To access Madame Jenny’s today, you must enter through Ale Mary’s Pub, 126 Franklin Avenue, Scranton, PA, and find the hidden door (HINT: Your secret is “safe” with us) and then pass through a top-secret passageway.
 Or you can wander the alley behind the Scranton Times building off Spruce Street and look for the red light to be lit above an unidentified door.